Radika: Geography

 The Radika proper is 52 km long, but measured from the most distant source in its watershed, that of the Crni Kamen river, it is 70 km long.
-Overall, the Radika belongs to the Adriatic Sea drainage basin, drains an area of 665 km2 itself and it is not navigable.
+Overall, the Radika belongs to the Adriatic Sea drainage basin, draining an area of 665 km2 itself.
+It is not navigable.
 The Radika has huge possibilities for the hydroelectric power production, which is partially used in its upper course.
 Also, the river valley is the natural route for the major road in Western North Macedonia which connects the regions of Polog and Ohrid.

 Origin

 The Crni Kamen (Cyrillic: Црни Камен; Albanian: Guri i zi, meaning "black stone") springs out from the northern slopes of the Vraca mountain, the southern extension of the Šar Mountains, under the Golema Vraca peak (2582 m).
-The 'Guri i Zi' 'Crni Kamen' originally flows westward, through the Gora region, bends around the Vraca and sharply turns to the south and empties into the Kosovo-Macedonian border river Kafa Kadis (Albanian: Qafa e Kadisë; Macedonian: Ќафа Кадис/Ḱafa Kadis; Serbian: Ћафа Кадис/Ćafa Kadis).
+The 'Guri i zi' 'Crni Kamen' originally flows westward, through the Gora region, bends around the Vraca and sharply turns to the south and empties into the Kosovo-Macedonian border river Kafa Kadis (Albanian: Qafa e Kadisë; Macedonian: Ќафа Кадис/Ḱafa Kadis; Serbian: Ћафа Кадис/Ćafa Kadis).

 The Kafa Kadis originates from the southern slopes of the Vraca mountain and northern slopes of the Mangulova Kula mountain, another extension of the Šar Mountains.
 It flows westwards, on the northern section of the mountain of Ničipurska planina (Brodec peak, still part of the Šar massif) and for several kilometers forms the Kosovo-Macedonian border.
 After it receives the Crni Kamen from the right and another stream coming from Kosovo, the Kafa Kadis turns south into the Macedonian proper again and from this point it is known as the Radika.